 In the market for a new bathroom sink?
 Read our bathroom sink buyer guide to make the best, most informed decision for your home, your budget, and your style.

 Bathroom sinks are typically smaller than kitchen sinks (which must accommodate larger items like pots and pans) and have less function.
 Washing hands and faces, brushing teeth, and filling small cups are the main functions of a bathroom sink.
 They must also be hygienic, easy to clean, and easy to reach.

 Once these basic parameters are met, bathroom sink design is up to the manufacturer’s interpretation.
 As a result, many different sink styles and materials are available on the market.
-As you read on, we’ve recapped the most popular options you are likely to encounter while shopping.
+As you read on, we’ve recapped the most popular options you are likely to encounter while shopping our wide selection.

 Pedestal sinks are bathroom sinks that rest on a singular leg, called a pedestal.
 The drainage and plumbing pipes that connect the faucet to water are hidden in the pedestal of the sink.
 Traditionally made of white porcelain, pedestal sinks have been used in homes since the early 1900s without ever going out of style.
 Due to their neutral coloring and classic design, pedestal sinks can easily fit into the design scheme of a historic home or brand new build; they are truly universal.